Homeland Security: Master of Science Degree

-The program, typically, requires 18 months to a two (2) year period to complete as a full-time student.
+The program typically requires 18-24 months to complete as a full-time student.
 However, the degree can be pursued on a part-time basis.
 A positive feature of the Homeland Security program is evening classes that are convenient for students who are working full-time while pursuing a degree.

 Student Organizations and Activities

-The Homeland Security Program is a member of the Omicron Sigma Sigma, Homeland Security National Honor Society , and students are invited to join.
+The Homeland Security Program is a member of Omicron Sigma Sigma, the Homeland Security National Honor Society.

 Students observe and participate directly in government activities, such as State Department security briefings.
 They also work with faculty on both funded and unfunded research projects addressing a range of homeland security areas directly for government agency clients.